usdigitalresponse/grants-ingest/README.md

 tflocal init -backend-config="local.s3.tfbackend" -reconfigure
 ```

 Once this command completes successfully, use `tflocal` to "provision" mock infrastructure in your LocalStack environment.
-This will create the llambda functions, so it requires the functions to be
+This will create the Lambda functions, so it requires the functions to be
 built first.
 Use `task build` to build the functions.
 Then use the `local.tfvars` file provided by this
 repository to provision the mock infrastructure:
 ```bash